 - Pathways to Education is a national organization that aims to increase graduation rates in low socioeconomic communities throughout Canada.
 Although their primary focus is on dropout prevention, the group does extensive work to decrease absenteeism.

-- The Ontario Association for Counselling and Attendance Services is an organization that supports provincial attendance counselors who work with students with high levels of absenteeism.
+- The Ontario Association for Counselling and Attendance Services is an organization that involves provincial attendance counselors who work with students with high levels of absenteeism.

 Current and upcoming activities and achievements

-- In 2019 The Ontario Association for Counselling and Attendance Services will be holding its second annual conference.
+- 2020 June: The Ontario Association for Counselling and Attendance Services will be holding its annual conference.

-- June 2018: The Ontario Association for Counselling and Attendance Services held its first annual conference.
+- 2019 June: The Ontario Association for Counselling and Attendance Services held its second annual conference.